-Prohaska regularly appears in concert with orchestras including the Berlin Philharmonic, the Vienna Philharmonic and the Bavarian Radio Symphony Orchestra.
+Prohaska regularly appears in concert with such orchestras as the Berlin Philharmonic, the Vienna Philharmonic and the Bavarian Radio Symphony Orchestra.
 She has sung in recital in London and throughout Germany and Austria.
-Her recordings include Berg’s Lulu Suite with Abbado and the Simón Bolivar Youth Orchestra (Accentus) and Pergolesi’s Stabat Mater (Harmonia Mundi).
+Her recordings include Berg’s Lulu Suite under Claudio Abbado with the Simón Bolivar Youth Orchestra (Accentus) and Pergolesi’s Stabat Mater (Harmonia Mundi).
 She is now an exclusive recording artist with Deutsche Grammophon, with whom she released her first solo disc, Sirène, in 2011.